Thai Food Vocabulary: A Comprehensive Guide for Teaching English in Thailand with Kids English

 Dinner = aa haan yen

-In Thailand, there isn't traditional food eaten only at breakfast, lunch, or dinner.
+In Thailand, there isn’t only traditional food at breakfast, lunch, or dinner.
 Many Thai people will eat whatever they feel like eating!
 However, some popular foods that can be found easily in the morning for sale at food stalls are:

 Sticky Rice (Khao-Niew)